neuralmagic/sparseml/integrations/huggingface-transformers/tutorials/sentiment-analysis/sentiment-analysis-cli.md

 ## Sparse Transfer Learning with a Custom Dataset (Rotten Tomatoes)

-Beyond the built-in GLUE tasks, we can also use a dataset from the Hugging Face Hub or pass via local files.
-Let's try an example of each for the sentiment analysis using [Rotten Tomatoes Dataset](https://huggingface.co/datasets/rotten_tomatoes), which containing 5,331 positive and 5,331 negative processed sentences.
+Beyond the built-in GLUE tasks, we can also use a custom dataset from the Hugging Face Hub or from the local filesystem.

+Let's try an example with the [Rotten Tomatoes Dataset](https://huggingface.co/datasets/rotten_tomatoes), which cointains 5,331 positive and 5,331 negative sentences.

 For simplicity, we will perform the fine-tuning without distillation.
 Although the transfer learning recipe contains distillation modifiers, by setting `--distill_teacher disable` we instruct SparseML to skip distillation.